 This Is Us loves a good twist.
 In fact, it’s kind of built on them.
-Remember, 58 boxes of tissues ago, when you didn’t realize until the final seconds of series premiere “Pilot” that the three adults you were watching were actually the exact same three people whose tragic birth you were seeing unfold in 1980?
+Remember, 58 boxes of tissues ago, when you didn’t realise until the final seconds of series premiere “Pilot” that the three adults you were watching were actually the exact same three people whose tragic birth you were seeing unfold in 1980?
 Of course you do, because that also probably made you cry, too.
 Well, the NBC family drama led its audience down another purposeful misdirection, only to throw a curveball at them by the end, with Tuesday’s night’s “Still There.”
 Kate Pearson (Chrissy Metz) is pregnant, and that’s great news.
 While the pregnancy twist is the height of This Is Us-iness, it’s also the kind of plot development Kate sorely needs.

 The “Still Here” misdirection is what makes Kate’s eventual pregnancy reveal feel all the more comforting and monumental.
 Her brother Kevin (Justin Hartley) lives at the heart of the episode, as he gets surgery to fix a tear in his knee and later starts trying to speed through recovery.
-When he realizes his movie is shifting around production to give him time to heal, therefore whittling down his make-or-break role, the actor starts popping painkillers to get back on set.
+When he realises his movie is shifting around production to give him time to heal, therefore whittling down his make-or-break role, the actor starts popping painkillers to get back on set.
 Knowing the Pearson family’s history of addiction, and Hartley’s tease of Kevin’s upcoming “dark path,” it’s pretty likely the movie star is about to get hooked on opiates.

 Unfortunately, at the same time, This Is Us suggests Kate, who is just as prone to addiction issues as her brother, is turning to extreme, dangerous methods to lose weight.
 The entire episode builds the case that Kate is becoming consumed by the need to lose weight before her first big gig as a singer.
 She is working out all day, every day, stares at the world’s healthiest muffin, but won’t eat it, and in the most alarming moment, looks meaningfully at a pharmacy aisle reading “Laxatives, Weight Loss.”
 She intently peruses the products and looks like she’s seconds from picking one up.